 INTERMEDIATE, ADVANCE AND EXPERT VIOLIN

 Born in 1976 in Lacolle in Montérégie, André Brunet was drawn to music from an early age.
 His parents, having noticed this strong attraction, quickly encouraged André to develop his passion for music.
-From then on, the violin became the instrument of his great talent at the age of nine.
+From then on, at the age of nine, the violin became his instrument.
 It was with his brother Réjean that he began his career by forming the group Les Frères Brunet, with which he recorded several albums and performed in concert in front of large crowds all over the world.

 In 1997, his style, both energetic and refined, earned him a place in the famous group La Bottine Souriante with which he played in more than 15 countries in 10 years.
 His adventure continued with his former colleagues Pierre-Luc Dupuis and Éric Beaudry, forming the trio De Temps Antan in 2014.